rskmoi/namedivider-python/README.md

 ### Notice

 - `names` is a list of undivided name.
 The maximum length of the list is 1000.
+- If you require speed or want to use GBDTNameDivider, please try [v0.2.0-beta](https://github.com/rskmoi/namedivider-rs/tree/main/api).

 ## CLI
 Read namedivider/cli.py for more information.